Büri: Under Ögedei

 In the winter of 1239-1240, Buri, along with Möngke, Güyük and Kadan, participated in the 3-month siege of the city of Maghas, which ended in total destruction of the city.
 However Büri, Güyük and Harqasun (son of Eljigidei) soon began to make fun of Batu and insulted him.
 Both Güyük and Buri were recalled by Great Khan Ögedei, and Buri was sent to his grandfather Chagatai.
 After a year in Mongolia, he was returned to Batu to participate in the invasion of Europe.

 When the Mongols advanced into Central Europe, he ravaged Wallachia.
 He invaded Burzenland on 31 March 1241, crushing the armies of Pousa, the Voivode of Transylvania.
 Further entering the territory of Kingdom of Hungary, Büri captured the town of Kumelburch 5 days later.

 Under Töregene, Güyük and Möngke

 He went back to Central Asia after Ögedei's death.
 He brought enslaved German miners and Teutonic Knights put to work in his appanage around Talas.
 He was present at Güyük's coronation ceremony on 24 August 1246, representing Chagatai Ulus together with Qara Hülegü, Yesü Möngke, Baidar and Yesünto'a.
 After Güyük's death in 1248, he sided with regent Oghul Qaimish khatun.
 However, he didn't attend the election ceremony of new khagan Möngke.
 He was captured and sent to Batu by Möngke, who executed him in 1252.

 Family

 Wives and concubines of Büri aren't known.
-Name of his children also subject to debate.
+Name of his children are also subject to debate.
 For example, his eldest son Qadaqai Setsen (died during second stage of Mongol conquest of Song China - 1251–60) is sometimes shows as Chagatai's own son.
 This list follows Boyle's version.